-C. DAKA Furnace Blowers
+C. DAKA Furnace Blower

-Both the front and rear blowers on your new DAKA Furnace Model 622 have permanently lubricated bearings.
+The rear blower on your new DAKA Furnace Model 621 has permanently lubricated bearings.
 Re-lubrication is NOT required.
 Vacuum away dust and dirt on motor air inlets and also on blower impellers at least once each season.
 CAUTION: TURN OFF ALL POWER TO UNIT BEFORE CLEANING AND LUBRICATION.